-We hold a weekly specialist bowel and anal cancer multidisciplinary team meeting, which is attended by up to seven colorectal surgeons, two oncologists, one radiologist, one pathologist, one gastroenterologist, two specialist nurses, a member of the cancer services admin staff, and the bowel cancer screening representative.
+We hold a weekly specialist bowel and anal cancer team meeting, which is attended by up to seven colorectal surgeons, two oncologists, one radiologist, one pathologist, one gastroenterologist, two specialist nurses, a member of the cancer services admin staff, and the bowel cancer screening representative.
 This aims to provide expert management for every patient.

-The majority of our bowel and anal cancer operations are now keyhole procedures (laparoscopic) although some patients still require “open” surgery to remove sections of the bowel which are usually rejoined (anastomosis).
+The majority of our bowel and anal cancer operations are now keyhole procedures (laparoscopic) although some patients still require open surgery to remove sections of the bowel which are usually rejoined (anastomosis).